dalong0514/readnotes/20200106计算原文/2020112Clean-Architecture/2020112Clean-Architecture2001.md

 We shall call this data Critical Business Data.
 This is the data that would exist even if the system were not automated.

 The critical rules and critical data are inextricably bound, so they are a good candidate for an object.
-We’ll call this kind of object an Entity.1
+We'll call this kind of object an Entity.1

 Entities

 An Entity is an object within our computer system that embodies a small set of critical business rules operating on Critical Business Data.
 The Entity object either contains the Critical Business Data or has very easy access to that data.
 The interface of the Entity consists of the functions that implement the Critical Business Rules that operate on that data.

-1. This is Ivar Jacobson’s name for this concept (I. Jacobson et al., Object Oriented Software Engineering,
+1. This is Ivar Jacobson's name for this concept (I. Jacobson et al., Object Oriented Software Engineering,

 Addison-Wesley, 1992).